Mall of Arabia Cairo

 The Mall of Arabia (مول العرب, "Arab Mall") Cairo is a shopping mall in 6th of October City (at the border of Sheikh Zayed City) in the western part of the Cairo metropolitan area in Egypt.
 It opened in 2010.

-Mall of Arabia is Egypt's largest shopping mall, offering a diverse range of shopping, dining, and entertainment options.
-Beyond its extensive retail offerings, the mall features an 8-acre park known as "The Park," providing a green space for relaxation and events.
-Notably, it houses the first Mercedes-Benz showroom in Egypt, which opened in 2020, and introduced The Gap's first store in Africa in 2011.
-The mall also includes a furniture mall, a mosque, and a variety of restaurants and cafes, making it a comprehensive destination for visitors.

 In 2014, the International Finance Corporation and the European Bank for Reconstruction and Development invested US$60 million in the mall ahead of its Phase II expansion.

 Saudi developer Fawaz Alhokair Group created a subsidiary, Marakez, charged with developing the second phase of the Mall of Arabia Cairo, "The Expansion" measuring 40,000 ^{2} of gross leasable area.
 In addition, Marakez is to create new residential developments, food and beverage chains, and entertainment chains in Egypt.